-Monthly active rows reflects the value the customer gets from Fivetran.
+Monthly active rows reflect the value the customer gets from Fivetran.
 Based on our years of historical data and extensive customer interviews, the most valuable data sources do tend to have the highest data volumes.
 Furthermore, customers who use these data sources heavily tend to create more active rows.

-Monthly active rows also reflects Fivetran's actual costs.
+Monthly active rows also reflect Fivetran's actual costs.
 Fivetran has two primary costs: the infrastructure costs of moving the data, and the maintenance costs of designing sync strategies that work despite the myriad corner cases and incidental complexity of each data source.
 In our years of experience, we've found that both of these costs correlate well with monthly active rows.